sanjeevyadavIT/magento_react_native/README.md

 # MageCart : Magento 2 React Native project
+**MAGECART IS CURRENTLY IN EARLY DEVELOPMENT, NOT READY TO BE USED!**
 This project is inspired from [troublediehard/magento-react-native](https://github.com/troublediehard/magento-react-native).
 MageCart is an e-commerce app for Magento 2.1 onwards.
 It consumes [Magento 2 REST API](https://devdocs.magento.com/guides/v2.3/get-started/rest_front.html) to display catalog, products, add products to cart and let you place order.
 Checkout [getting started](#getting-started) section for installation.

 ## Screenshots